cbg-ethz/cowwid/README.md

 ### Inputs

-(the script will have already generated most of it for you)
+(the script `cowabunga.sh` will have already generated most of it for you)

 - `/pangolin/work-vp-test/samples.wastewateronly.tsv` -- TSV table of the samples (the subset samples.tsv with wastewater samples)
 - `/pangolin/work-vp-test/reference/voc/`_*_`.yaml` -- definition of the variants